OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 | 65 | choose from 11-64
 | 66 | Machine Empathy

-When choosing mutations, you can also choose from:
+When choosing mutations, you can also choose from these Zone Compendium options.
 * Beastmaster (ZC5 34)
 * Clairvoyance (ZC5 34)
 * Cryokinesis (ZC2 5)